 Each park’s number of volunteers and hours is critical in determining just how much they receive.
 As one could imagine, the larger number of VIPs and volunteer hours, the more funding allocated.
 This funding provides support for the volunteer programs for the purchase of necessary items such as uniforms, supplies, training, and administrative support.

-One single-day volunteer event, called Project Parkway, showcased the magnitude of volunteerism.
-Project Parkway took place on Saturday, April 27th, 2019.
-At this event, about 200 volunteers worked simultaneously at the Parkway’s 8 campgrounds and at several picnic areas.
+The annual volunteer event, called Project Parkway, showcases the magnitude of volunteerism.
+This spring event allows dozens of volunteers to worked simultaneously at the Parkway’s eight campgrounds and at several picnic areas.
 To put this into perspective, while volunteers at Mt.
-Pisgah Campground, 25 miles south of Asheville, NC, worked to clean out fire pits, another volunteer was doing the same over 300 miles away at Otter Creek Campground in Virginia.
+Pisgah Campground, 25 miles south of Asheville, NC, work to clean out fire pits, another volunteer may be doing the same over 300 miles away at Otter Creek Campground in Virginia.

-At Project Parkway, volunteers worked to clean out fire pits and grills, remove leaf and tree debris, build stairs, install new fire pits, replace picnic table benches, and build water bars on trails.
-The effects of these efforts were incalculable.
-Project Parkway took place at a pivotal time, a few short weeks before the start of the Parkway’s busy season, when most campgrounds and facilities were to open to the public.
-With the efforts by volunteers, Parkway facilities were able to do just that.
+At Project Parkway, volunteers work to clean out fire pits and grills, remove leaf and tree debris, build stairs, install new fire pits, replace picnic table benches, and build water bars on trails.
+The effects of these efforts are incalculable.
+Project Parkway takes place at a pivotal time, just a few short weeks before the campgrounds, visitor centers and picnic areas along the Parkway open for seasonal use.

-At Project Parkway, people of all ages worked alongside one another for a common good.
-There were parents with their young children, scout troops, retirees, and college students.
+At Project Parkway, people of all ages work alongside one another for a common good.
+There are parents with young children, scout troops, retirees, and college students.
 All of these people have a connection of some sort to the Blue Ridge Parkway.
 Some recall camping in a Parkway campground with their families as a child, and, now in their adult lives, come back every year.
 Some have roots in Parkway communities spanning generations.
-Others, in their short lives, have come to appreciate the Parkway as a natural playground, where they can hike, bike, paddle, fish, birdwatch, etc.
+Others, in their short lives, have come to appreciate the Parkway as a natural playground, where they can camp, hike, bike, paddle, fish, birdwatch, and more.

 Whatever the reason people give back to the Blue Ridge Parkway through volunteering, they are having a tremendous impact.
 The Parkway truly would not be what it is today without them.
 If you’re interested in volunteering or supporting this work, learn more here.